-erently.
+they have no respect for t erently.
 Theyre not fond of rules.
 And he status quo.
-You can quote them, y or vilify them. things.
+You can quote them, disagree with them, glorif y or vilify them. things.
 They invent.
 The nt do is ignore them.
 Because they change y imagine.
 They heal.
 They explore.
 They y push the human race forward.
 Maybe they have to be crazy How else can you stare at an empty canvas and see a work of art?
 Or sit in silence and hear a song thats never been written?
 Or gaze at a red planet and see a laboratory on wheels?